 Basically, the nursery is flat and level internally, with wheelchair width doors.
 There are adequate toilet facilities, although we do not have specialised toilets nor do we have a shower cubicle.
-The main entrance is accessed by a ramp, and suitable slightly sloped decking permits wheelchair access to the spacious garden area, part of which is decked for ease of use.
+The main entrance is accessed by a ramp and although there is a threshold at the front door, it can be easily adapted with our 4ft steel threshold ramp to facilitate wheelchairs.
+The garden door opens onto a slightly sloped decking which permits wheelchair access to the spacious garden area, part of which is decked for ease of use.

 The nursery has multi-language posters and signs to support children with English as an additional language (EAL).
 Visual prompts are used throughout the nursery.

 HOW WILL THE NURSERY SUPPORT YOUR CHILD WHEN HE OR SHE JOINS OR LEAVES THE NURSERY?

 The members of the nursery staff recognise that a child’s first introduction to a nursery can be stressful, and every effort is made to minimise distress both to child and to parent.
 We encourage every child to attend for some ‘Settling In’ sessions before starting nursery – the exact details of which depend entirely on the individual child’s needs, ranging from a single one-hour visit through to multiple visits and a gradual build-up of hours.
 Key workers discuss the needs of the child with the parents/carers, who themselves will have provided much useful and prior information on the child by means of the application form.
 Parents/carers also complete child information documents, which allow the key worker to tailor the early days at Greenway Nursery to the child’s likes and dislikes.